emancid/cyclops/INSTALL.md

     ----------------------------------------------------------------------------------------------------------

-        groupadd -g 900 cyclops					## CHANGE GID IF YOUR DISTRO OR SYSTEM HAS 900 IN USE useradd -g 900 -b /opt/cyclops/local -u 900 cyclops     ## CHANGE UID IF YOUR DISTRO OR SYSMTE HAS 900 IN USE
+        groupadd -g 900 cyclops					## CHANGE GID IF YOUR DISTRO OR SYSTEM HAS 900 IN USE useradd -g 900 -u 900 cyclops     ## CHANGE UID IF YOUR DISTRO OR SYSMTE HAS 900 IN USE

         chown -R cyclops:cyclops /opt/cyclops
         chown -R apache /opt/cyclops/www 			## REDHAT DEFAULT APACHE USER , CHANGE IT IF YOU HAS DIFERENT DISTRO OR USER